luciopaiva/ingresso/README.md

 A folder named `seatmap-<session-id>` will appear (within a minute) inside ingresso's folder.
 It will contain a log file (which will be appended to on each job run) and a TSV file as well, containing the initial seat map.
 As the job runs, new TSV files will appear, but only if something changed since the last run.

 In case no folder appears after one minute, make sure to add a PATH variable to your crontab.
 For more info, see [this](https://askubuntu.com/a/23438/204815).

+Once you have several TSV files, you can dump seat map occupancy progression by running `seatmap-timeline`:

+    ./seatmap-timeline <session-id>

+Don't forget to remove a session from your crontab once it is no longer available, otherwise the job will keep executing although no new information will be retrieved.